Skip to main content

 9. 9

-Keep pumping — a boat that is still floating is always better than a life raft
+Keep pumping — a boat still floating beats a life raft

 1. 1